willopesweb/castro-landing-page/README.md

 # Landing Page - Castro

-Simple landing page made for a cosutumer in Brazil.
+Simple landing page made for a costumer in Brazil.
 The case is a company that sells water purifiers.
 The page is made with HTML, SCSS and Javascript and the idea is use it as basis for future landing page projects.

 # Technologies used
 <ul>